gitbls/pistrong/README.md

 * **Create your CA** You can do this manually, or use the makeMyCA script. makeMyCA uses pistrong to create a complete, secure, and ready-to-use CA for iOS, Windows, and Linux clients.
 See below for details.

 * **Add your users and devices.** These examples assume the username is *username*, and are taking the default *dev* for the device name.
 You can ease your management by adding `--dev something` which directs pistrong to add the string *something* to the name of this user.
 This is especially important if a user has multiple devices and you want to use a different cert on each device.
-Conversely, if a user's cert is going to be used across multiple devices, you don't need to use `--dev`.
+Conversely, if a user's cert is going to be used across multiple devices, you don't need to use `--dev`, although you certainly can.
     *  iOS users: `pistrong add username --remoteid ios.yourdomain.com`
     *  Windows users: `pistrong add username --remoteid windows.yourdomain.com`
     *  Linux users: `pistrong add username --remoteid linux.yourdomain.com --linux`
-    * `sudo systemctl enable --now strongswan` - Enable and start the strongSwan service
+    *  `sudo systemctl enable --now strongswan` &mdash; Enable and start the strongSwan service

     Create multiple certs for a user with multiple devices in the following manner.
 Note that the value provided to --dev is strictly for your use to keep track of different devices, so can be anything you want.